-- Nearby activities: Endless opportunities to enjoy nature and sport activities, both in summer and in winter.
+- Nearby activities: Endless opportunities to enjoy nature and sports activities, both in summer and in winter.
 Many itineraries directly start from Castello di Fiemme, so whether you choose hiking, MTB in the woods or running along the bike lane that connects all the villages of Fiemme, every day will be different and pleasant.

 Castello di Fiemme is close to the best Dolomiti Ski Area where kids can attend ski and snowboard classes and then relax at the winter playgrounds, that are directly created on the slopes for families entertainment.
-Snowshoeing day trip can be organised on different trials for all experience levels.
-Moreover you can just have fun at the swimming pool and ice rink in the close village of Cavalese.
+Snowshoeing day trip can be organised on different trails for all experience levels.
+Moreover, you can just have fun at the swimming pool and ice rink in the close village of Cavalese.

 - Public transport: Hotel Olimpionico provides a touristic card (FiemmE-motion Card – 2€ per night) that offers environmental-friendly mobility services, ski lifts and ski buses for free.
 Thanks to this opportunity, you’ll be able to leave your car in the parking lot and discover Fiemme Valley in a more sustainable way.
-The card provides sport activities, hiking, and entertainment for families, shopping vouchers and other services as well.
+The card provides sports activities, hiking, and entertainment for families, shopping vouchers and other services as well.

 Info & Booking Hotel Val di Fiemme